 Mother's Day spending stats in a big, pretty infographic

 Because we all love pictures, right?
-We’re leading the pack in terms of parental inequality (being a dad myself, I know this to be true – I’m so far down the pecking order that there are days where I am jealous of our pet rabbits) – as mentioned above, Mother’s Day UK really does fuel consumer spending up to three times higher than Father’s Day.
-Check out the global shopping trends infographic released by Rakuten, the 3rd largest e-commerce marketplace in the world and owner of UK’s play.com website (BTW – the French have it right!).
+We're leading the pack in terms of parental inequality - as mentioned above, Mother's Day UK really does fuel consumer spending up to three times more than Father's Day.
+Check out the global shopping trends infographic released by Rakuten, the 3rd largest e-commerce marketplace in the world and owner of UK's play.com website (BTW - the French have it right!).

-Whatever you’re packing for Mother’s Day 2018 – be sure to send it out with as much love and care as your mum gave you when she sent you out into the big wide world!
-That is unless your mother is akin to any that feature on the top 41 worst parents in Disney, in which case just use one of our mailers and follow our guide above and you’ll be a winner!
+Whatever you're packing for Mother's Day 2018 - be sure to send it out with as much love and care as your mum gave you when she sent you out into the big wide world!
+That is unless your mother is like those y that feature on the top 41 worst parents in Disney, in which case just use one of our mailers and follow our guide above and you'll be on to a winner!